cspr-rad/kairos-spec/src/spec.typ

 == Property testing

+- We don't need Merkle tree rebalancing.
+If this fails, research and implement Merkle tree rebalancing, generate ZKPs for it and include this as an endpoint to the Validium smart contract.

 == Whatever else Syd can come up with

 = Notes

 - Once we go beyond the PoC, we want to consider allowing users to post ZKPs of L2 transactions as well, rather than only raw L2 transactions.
+- Merkle roots aren't unique.
+Therefore, we could imagine the Validium state getting back into a state it has been in before, thereby allowing old L2 transactions to be reused.
+How do we avoid this issue?
+One solution would be to add an extra leaf to the Merkle tree, and update this leaf with each ZKR, e.g. $"L'" = "hash"(L)$